 Photographer — Seattle, SF, NYC

-My work as included being a multimedia editor at MSNBC.com, a freelance photojournalist working in East Africa for Care and the United States for the Gates Foundation, a florist, and an English teacher.
+My work has included being a multimedia editor at MSNBC.com, a freelance photojournalist working in East Africa for Care and the United States for the Gates Foundation, a florist, and an English teacher.
 Places I have called home include Kenya, Indiana, Singapore, Japan, and Virginia.
 I am very grateful to photographer Annie Leibovitz and her studio that recommended me to some of my first maternity clients, cultivating my desire to show this shape in photos.

 I have traveled the world as a traveler, not a tourist.
 I prefer not to wear shoes though wore them for the 850 km (528 miles) that I walked across Spain.
 Learning a new language makes me feel alive because then I can connect with a new culture through a personal conversation.
 I have been known to be a talker, but I spend a lot of time meditating, taking long walks, or just allowing my creative brain to simmer.
 I love meeting new people and been told I am fun-loving.
-I would go insane without photography, Brian, my dog Salvador, my cat Moss, art galleries, The World Cup, my daily walks, international films, an indigo ocean with warm sand, and a good view.
+I would go insane without photography, Brian, my dog Edison, my son, Morrison, art galleries, The World Cup, my daily walks, hiking, international films, an indigo ocean with warm sand, and a good view.

 While my team embraces digital photography and all its benefits, I still choose to use film, which means I have to wait to see the results, like you will have to.
 It is magic to look at those contact sheets for the first time.
 Things have happened that I couldn’t predict usually with the help of a daring 2-year old.
 And when I am holding a fiber print and inspecting it before it goes to the framer or shipped to you, it is alive, it vibrates, it is rich with depth and grain.

-Salvador – Head of Security
+Edison – Head of Security